Some people believe they are UFOs; others, the ghosts of Spanish conquistadors.

 The area suffers extreme temperatures most of the year.
 The average along the Rio Grande (day and night) is 102 degrees every summer.
 Presidio and Lajitas, the two small towns at either side of the park, often compete to be the hottest place in Texas.

 North of the park is Shafter, another ghost town with a population of maybe half of a dozen.
-In the early 1900s, Shafter was a silver-mining town.
+In the early 1900s, Shafter was a mining town.
 Scenes from The Andromeda Strain were shot there in 1971.
 The Ten Commandments are posted in Spanish on the side of its church.

 “Minimum government.
 Maximum freedom.”

 They don’t like cities.
-One new resident of Terlingua, a school teacher, said she occasionally makes the seven-and-a-half-hour drive to Austin to visit friends, but the city quickly makes her “itchy” to get back to the isolation of the desert.
+One new resident of Terlingua, a school teacher, said she occasionally makes the 7½-hour drive to Austin to visit friends, but the city quickly makes her “itchy” to get back to the isolation of the desert.

 I was expecting to meet staunch conservatives in this secluded part of Texas, but most of the people I encountered describe themselves as libertarians.